Home

 Your child needed your help when learning how to read, how to ride a bike, or when learning other new activities.
 It’s no surprise that they need your help learning study skills including organization and time management skills.
 Help your child learn to break up projects and research into small, manageable tasks instead of procrastinating and trying to do it all the night before it is due.
 They also need to learn the study skill of how to schedule their time into productive blocks and set daily small goals in order to finish the project on time.
 After a few tries, they should start to do this themselves and understand its value.

-The following are specific study skills and tutoring strategies that may help your child with a particular class or type of assignment.
+The following are specific study skills and tutoring strategies that I've highlighted that may help your child with a particular class or type of assignment.

 • Flash Cards